gopherdata/gophernotes/README.md

 ## Jupyter Installation/Usage

-- Make sure jupyter notebook is installed.
-See [here](http://jupyter.readthedocs.org/en/latest/install.html) for more details.
+- Make sure jupyter notebook and `libzmq-dev` are installed.
+See [here](http://jupyter.readthedocs.org/en/latest/install.html) for more details on installing jupyter.
 - Install `goimports` if you haven't already:

   ```